Antonov An-2: Origins

-Initial production was at State Factory 473 in Kiev, Ukrainian SSR, where the majority of up to 5,000 units had been produced by 1960.
+Initial production was at State Factory 473 in Kyiv, Ukrainian SSR, where the majority of up to 5,000 units had been produced by 1960.
 Later Soviet production (after 1965, of model An-2M especially) was at State Factory 464 at Dolgoprudniy, Russian SFSR.
 After 1960, most An-2s were constructed at Poland's WSK factory in Mielec.
 It is believed that over 13,000 were built in Poland before manufacturing ended in 1991.

 Until 2001, limited production was undertaken using remaining stocks of spares, including a small batch of four aircraft that were produced for Vietnam.
 China also builds the An-2 under licence as the Shijiazhuang Y-5.
 It has been erroneously reported that there was East German production of the An-2; while An-2s often underwent extensive refurbishment in East German facilities, no new aircraft were built there.

 The An-2 is commonly used as a light utility transport, parachute drop aircraft, agricultural work and other tasks suited to a large slow biplane.
 Its slow flight and good short field performance make it suited for short, unimproved fields, and some specialized variants have also been built for cold weather and other extreme environments.
 The Guinness Book of World Records states that the 45-year production run for the An-2 was for a time the longest for any aircraft and challenged the over two decade-long run of the 1920s Polikarpov Po-2 it replaced.
 The An-2's record has since been exceeded.